Likhithsai2580/peru-leni-jeevi/README.md

 - **Uncensored Responses**: Provides uncensored responses for specific queries using the WhiteRabbit API.
 - **Periodic Summarization**: Summarizes chat history periodically to maintain context.
 - **Forum Channel Monitoring**: Monitors a specified forum channel for user queries.
+- **LLM Training**: Trains the LLM when the `/train` command is run by the server owner.
+- **Website Functionality**: Creates a website for chatting with the LLM or showcasing the Discord bot.

 ## Setup